375-351-Great Vocals

 Writer/Composer: Phoebe Snow (1974)

-She was an outstanding American singer / songwriter / guitarist from the 1970s, and this is a sterling example of her ability to sing a Folk selection in a growly blues style, and shift into 4-octave falsetto, with a touch of beautiful vibrato—not bad for a Folk singer.
+She was an outstanding American singer / songwriter / guitarist from the 1970s, and this is a sterling example of her ability to sing a Folk selection in a lazy, growly blues style, and shift into a near 4-octave falsetto, with a touch of beautiful vibrato—not bad for a Folk singer.
 This was her signature song, and she also had range for Blues and Jazz.
 She had the advantage of singing in a black voice, and most people were attracted by her melancholic songs with “A tough, gritty phrasing and sensual voice.”
-Her dazzling contralto vocals were distinctive, one of the most unique in Popular music in the 1970-1990s…Purely Exceptional, and Splendid!
+Her dazzling contralto vocals were distinctive, one of the most unique in Pop music in the 1970-1990s…Purely Exceptional, and Splendid!

-Link # 1 Original 1974 recording.
-Link # 2 Live performance in 1981.
+Link #1 Original 1974 recording.
+Link #2 Live performance in 1981.

 355. THREE TIMES A LADY ( 1978)